deltacat/dbstress/README.md

 Create artificial load on an InfluxDB instance

 Usage:
-  influx-stress [command]
+  dbstress [command]

   Available Commands:
     insert      Insert data into InfluxDB

     Flags:
-      -h, --help   help for influx-stress
+      -h, --help   help for dbstress

-      Use "influx-stress [command] --help" for more information about a command.
+      Use "dbstress [command] --help" for more information about a command.
 ```

 ## Insert Subcommand